kurniawano/ictpsp.github.io/_Notes/String.md

 data += 2 * " " + 3 * "*" + "\n"
 ```

-In this code, we use the compound operator `+=` which is equivalent to `data = data + something`.
-That something is the expression on the right hand side.
-It does a few thing.
-First it duplicates the space two times and concatenate with the asterisk that is duplicated three times (`***`).
-Lastly, it is concatenated with a newline character again.
+In this code, we use the compound operator +=, which is equivalent to data = data + something.
+That "something" is the expression on the right-hand side.
+It performs a few steps.
+First, it duplicates the space two times and concatenates it with the asterisk duplicated three times (***).
+Lastly, it concatenates this with a newline character.
 By now, you should be able to guess what the other lines do.
-The result is a simple christmas tree.
+The result is a simple Christmas tree.

 ```
    *